Using Custom Config in Kolla-Ansible

 Additionally, if you want to override settings for all services, Kolla-Ansible will look for /etc/kolla/config/global.conf this file.

-If you wish to enable CPU and memory passthrough for Virtual Machines in OpenStack, we need to set the cpu_mode parameter in libvirt to host-passthrough
+If you want to enable nested virtualization on OpenStack Virtual Machines, we need to set the cpu_mode in libvirt parameters to host-passthrough.

-At this point, a new /etc/kolla/config/nova/nova-compute.conf entry is required for the following two lines:
+At this point, you will need to create a new /etc/kolla/config/nova/nova-compute.conf and then write the following two lines:

 [libvirt]